-Bruges, an hour away from the capital city of Brussels by train, is one of the major cities in Belgium that has recently gained popularity as a tourist destination because it offers rich Belgian history and culture.
-Bruges has managed to preserve its buildings and other structures for centuries which contributes to the city’s quaint, old-town charm.
+Bruges, an hour away from the capital city of Brussels by train, is one of the major cities in Belgium and has recently gained popularity as a tourist destination because it offers rich Belgian history and culture.
+Bruges has managed to preserve its buildings and other structures for centuries, which contributes to the city’s quaint, old-town charm.

 What’s the best time to visit Bruges?